Only first names are being used on purpose.

 Now Lillie is 89 years old and still being victimized--this time led by the court system itself.
 When the case was moved to Flagler County, the exploitation accelerated.
 With no evidence and no due process, the Flagler County Court removed Janie (the person Lillie had specifically requested in court testimony in Orange County) as Successor Trustee and Limited Guardian.
 There was no hearing or due process.
 The Judge appointed her own agents—Guardian ad Litem Sean, Attorney ad Litem Tance, and Emergency Temporary Guardian Sara--all paid out of Lillie’s assets.

 On September 23, 2016, all of Lillie’s rights were stripped from her in a closed hearing.
 There were no opposing voices or cross-examination of the evaluators allowed.
 Lillie's sister and nieces were blocked from the proceedings.
 Was that in Lillie’s “best interest”?
 The court-appointed guardian has full power over Lillie’s “person and property.”
 Lillie is being treated like a human trafficking victim… a modern-day slave.
-The guardian has isolated Lillie from her family for 700 days—almost two years—with no justifiable legal reason.
+The guardian has isolated Lillie from her family for over 734 days—over TWO YEARS—with no justifiable legal reason.
 Isolation of a senior is Aggravated Abuse—a felony under Florida Statutes.

 In the two conversations that her sister was finally able to have with Lillie at the end of 2017, Lillie said emphatically that she wanted to go home... yet the guardian still will not let the family know where she is being sequestered and is in the process of selling Lillie's beloved Palm Coast house of 21 years.
 It is a cruel and vicious crime that affects the entire family.
 Now, the collusive team of attorneys are pushing for Lillie's sister to pay their legal fees so they have more of Lillie's money to divide amongst themselves.
 Even though Judge Hudson was finally disqualified in the case in December 2017 and the guardian is being investigated by the Florida Department of Elder Affairs for making fraudulent representations, the corruption continues.
 Who will help free Lillie and hold her abusers accountable?